pocketjoso/sudokuJS/README.md

     </script>

 #### Solving
-Solve the puzzle either step by step, or all in one go:
+Let SudokuJS solve your puzzle - either step by step, or all in one go:

 	mySudokuJS.solveStep();
 	mySudokuJS.solveAll();